Everything you need to know about industrial valve types & applications from this article. (High recommended to Favorites )

 ● Triple Offset Butterfly Valve

 Do butterfly valves have a flow direction?

-As a general rule, a butterfly valve is a bi-direction industrial valve, but it does have a preferred flow direction in case protect valve and extend service life, also with lower operating torque.
+As a general rule, a butterfly valve is a bi-direction industrial valve, but it does have a preferred flow direction in case to protect valve and extend service life, also with lower operating torque.